mikehadlow/mikehadlow.github.io/content/posts/2022-06-24-writing-dotnet-services-for-kubernetes.md

 > kubectl apply -f greetings-service-deployment.yaml
 ```

 Consider using [Helm](https://helm.sh/) to template your deployments for any but the very simplest cases.
+I've also had [Kustomize](https://kustomize.io/) recommended to me, which looks a little simpler than Helm, but I've not used it myself.

 ### Build and Deployment